 However, if the badges are being used to monitor for bigger molecules, the results will likely be fine: xylenes, TCE, or 1,3,5-trimethylbenzene.

 Someone reading this will likely call us and ask: How about ethanol on a 525 for 3 days in Houston during the summer in a warehouse that is not temperature controlled?
 My best advice is to follow our recommendations.
 Swap badges and average the results.

 Mostly when customers call, they conservatively believe if the functional range of the badge is 15 to 480 minutes, therefore:

-The customers calling are safety officers and are payed to be conservative.
-However, in actuality, it’s more like:
+The customers calling are safety officers and are paid to be conservative.
+In actuality, it’s more like: